MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-I-Commodity-Futures-Trading-Commission/part-4-Commodity-Pool-Operators-Commodity-Trading-Advisors/subpart-A-General-Provisions-Definitions-Exemptions/section-4.12.md

-##### § 4.12 Exemption from provisions of part 4. #####
+##### § 4.12 Exemption from provisions of this part. #####

-Link to an amendment published at 86 FR 19420, Apr.
-13, 2021.

 (a) *In general.* (1) The Commission may exempt any person or any class or classes of persons from any provision of this part 4 if it finds that the exemption is not contrary to the public interest and the purposes of the provisions from which the exemption is sought.

 (2) The Commission may grant the exemption subject to such terms and conditions as it may find appropriate.

-(b) *Exemption from subpart B for certain commodity pool operators based on amount and nature of commodity interest trading* - (1) *Eligibility.* Subject to compliance with the provisions of paragraph (d) of this section, any person who is registered as a commodity pool operator, or has applied for such registration, may claim any or all of the relief available under paragraph (b)(2) of this section if:
+(b) *Exemption from subpart B for certain commodity pool operators based on amount and nature of commodity interest trading*—(1) *Eligibility.* Subject to compliance with the provisions of paragraph (d) of this section, any person who is registered as a commodity pool operator, or has applied for such registration, may claim any or all of the relief available under paragraph (b)(2) of this section if:

 (i) The pool for which it makes such claim: